 Step 7: Submit the Return

-You will have to click on the ‘Submit’ to submit the return to file your ITR.
+You will have to click on the ‘Submit’ button to submit the return to file your ITR.
 Upload the JSON file on the portal in the case of an offline utility.

 Step 8: Confirm Your Return (E-Verification)